oeco/landquest-jeo-child/README.md

 Then, copy this repository (LandQuest) to `wp-content`.
 You should be able to activate LandQuest theme at admin panel.

-#### Plugin setup
+### Setup

+Enable translations:

+* Install qTranslate plugin
-After installing qTranslate plugin, go to the advanced settings and check "Use strftime instead of date and replace formats with the predefined formats for each language." for "Date / Time Conversion" option.
+* At the advanced settings page, check "Use strftime instead of date and replace formats with the predefined formats for each language." for "Date / Time Conversion" option.

+Fetch map data from Google Docs:

+* While logged, hit 'Update data from Google Docs' in the top toolbar;